 Figure 2: The Double 2 robot

 Similar to the evaluations of the Giraff robot, Double 2 underwent a controlled research trialat Sunshine Coast, Australia to explore the match and gap between the existing functionality and the needs of older people living in their own homes.
 However, the participants were reluctant to adopt an iPad only solution.
-Moreover, the reliance on the attached iPad for camera/video/audio and communicationlimited the capabilities of Double 2.
+Moreover, the reliance on the attached iPad for camera/video/audio and communication limited the capabilities of Double 2.
 It also suffered the problem of driving lag due to the Bluetooth-based connection between the iPad and the base.
 The trial suggested that the telepresence robots for the elderly and healthcare should be flexible and extensible.

-Coincidently, Double3 was released in 2019 to have its own “head” by replacing the iPad with anopen and extensible solution using an Nvidia Jetson TX2 embedded AI compute module, Ubuntu Linux 18.04, and off-the-shelf sensors.As a result, Double 3 claims to support self-driving and mixed reality.
+Coincidently, Double3 was released in 2019 to have its own “head” by replacing the iPad with an open and extensible solution using an Nvidia Jetson TX2 embedded AI compute module, Ubuntu Linux 18.04, and off-the-shelf sensors.
+As a result, Double 3 claims to support self-driving and mixed reality.

 Newme

 Newme[11] is an avatar robot unveiled in 2019 by OhmniLabsfrom California.
-Its mission is tointegrate various disruptive technologies, such as robotics, AR/VR, and AI, to achieve the telepresence of people.
+Its mission is to integrate various disruptive technologies, such as robotics, AR/VR, and AI, to achieve the telepresence of people.

-Newme caught the public interests when it was deployed in theApril 2020 graduation ceremony of Business Breakthrough (BBT) University, Tokyo (Fig 3).
+Newme caught the public interests when it was deployed in the April 2020 graduation ceremony of Business Breakthrough (BBT) University, Tokyo (Fig 3).
 Due to COVID-19, graduate students could not attend a traditional graduation ceremony in person, but got represented by a Newme telepresence robot.

 Newme robots have also helped people with debilitating paralysis to return to the workplace as robot waiters in Japanese cafes, proving that the potential for these technologies really are limitless.